pbv-public/partner-sdk-nodejs/README.md

 # PB Vision Partner Documentation <!-- omit in toc -->

+For policies, pricing, and partner responsibilities refer to our [API Partner Guide](https://help.pb.vision/en/help/articles/2793895-pb-vision-api-partner-guide).

 The easiest way to use the PB Vision AI Engine is to simply share a link to your video file.
 Our AI usually works on each video for about 30 minutes for a standard length game, so we'll notify your servers when the results are ready.